 - SampleIt Loom – This is an ideal first loom.
 There are two weaving widths -25cm (10″) or 40cm (16″).
 It has a built-in second heddle option.
-The loom comes with a 7.5dpi (30/10cm) heddle.
+The loom comes with a 7.5 dpi (30/10cm) heddle.
 Additional heddles, including a variable dent one, come in six sizes.
 A stand is optional.
 There is a carry bag available for purchase.

 - Knitters Loom – This is Ashford’s foldable loom.
 It is lightweight and portable.
 It also folds in half with your weaving intact.
 There are three weaving widths – 30cm (12″), 50cm (20″), or 70cm (28″).
 The loom arrives lacquered and assembled.
-In addition, there is a built-in second heddle option, and there are six sizes of heddles, including a variable dent one, available.
+In addition, there is a built-in second heddle option, and six sizes of heddles, including a variable dent one, are available.
 This loom comes with a carry bag.
 A stand is optional.

-These looms are in the lower-price range.
+Consequently, these looms are in the lower-price range.

 I should note that Beka has added more advanced looms, including a Fold & Go loom.
-I have not seen these looms in person, so I did not include them in this review.
+Unfortunately, I have not seen these looms in person, so I did not include them in this review.

-Most importantly, Schacht has PDF patterns available for download.
+Above all, Schacht has PDF patterns available for download.

 These looms are in the higher price range.